sawyerwatts/config.nvim/README.md

 2. Copy the files from [homeconfigs/](./homeconfigs/) to `~`, and
 check those files to see if they have any other setup instructions.
+  - Note that `.tmux.conf` details extra setup steps if you wanna use `tmux`.

 3. Add [./bin/](./bin/) to the `PATH`: `export PATH=$PATH:~/.config/nvim/bin`